Ultimate guide to accessible sports clubs in the UK

 British Wheelchair Archery Association

-The British Wheelchair Archery Association is a great supporter of those who have tried adapted archery at a local club and wish to take it further.
+The British Wheelchair Archery Association is a massive supporter of those who have tried adapted archery at a local club and wish to take it further.
 Training the elite ready for national competitions and even the Paralympics, they offer training weekends and coaching programmes.

 Kent Archery Association

-The Kent Archery Association is the place to start if someone is looking for an archery club in the county.
 As the organiser of tournaments and championships, the association is very involved with the sport.
 They also help bring together lots of clubs in the area, many of which offer accessible and level indoor and outdoor training grounds such as the 1066 Archery Club just outside Tenterden, Kent.

 The Bury Bombers are a wheelchair basketball club for all the family.
 They offer monthly sessions for children between the ages of 4 and 8, while older children, teenagers and adults can join their weekly sessions in the appropriate group.